Richard-Metcalfe/google_maps_scraper/README.md

 The packages required to run the program are recorded in the file **_requirements.txt_**.
 This allows easy creation of a virtual execution environment for the program.

+2. Start the virtual Environment open a terminal and run **Windows:**
+> .\venv_3-13\Scripts\Activate.ps1

+***nix** (Including MacOS Darwin)
+> source venv_3-13/Scripts/activate

-2. Install the requirements
+3. Install the requirements

 To install the required packages to the virtual environment run
 > pip install -r requirements.txt

-3. Start the virtual Environment open a terminal and run

-**Windows:**
-> .\venv_3-13\Scripts\Activate.ps1

-***nix** (Including MacOS Darwin)
-> .\venv_3-13\Scripts\activate

 4. Install the playwright drivers